 Main Subheading

-Therefore, there isn't a specific, widely recognized collective noun for moose in the same way that there is for, say, a gaggle of geese or a pride of lions.
+Because of this, there isn't a specific, widely recognized collective noun for moose in the same way that there is for, say, a gaggle of geese or a pride of lions.
 You might occasionally find a small, temporary gathering of moose, especially during mating season or when several individuals are drawn to the same rich feeding area.
-However, these gatherings are fleeting and lack the social dynamics that characterize true herds.
+Still, these gatherings are fleeting and lack the social dynamics that characterize true herds.
 So, while you could technically refer to a group of moose as a "group of moose," a "collection of moose," or simply "some moose," there's no single, official term that's universally accepted.

 Comprehensive Overview

 Another factor that contributes to the lack of a specific collective noun for moose is their low population density compared to other ungulates.
-Moose require large territories to sustain themselves, and their populations are often limited by factors such as habitat availability, predation, and human activity.
+That's why moose require large territories to sustain themselves, and their populations are often limited by factors such as habitat availability, predation, and human activity.
 In areas where moose populations are more concentrated, you might occasionally observe larger groups, but these are usually temporary aggregations rather than established social units.

 Trends and Latest Developments